jmulyadi/MachineLearning/README.md

 # MachineLearning
-This is my folder for learning all things machine learning using python
+This is my folder for learning all things Machine Learning using Python